 - Orange in foods.
 Orange fruits and vegetables are high in beta carotene, an antioxidant that protects the body from free radical damage, and helps to reduce heart disease, inflammation, and lowers the risk of cancer.
 Orange is associated with activity, vitality, and physical comfort, and is the colour of physical health and wellbeing.

 - Orange in psychology.
 Orange is a stimulating colour without the perceived urgency of red.
 Orange has the stimulating properties of red, with the happier, brighter connotations of yellow, so it’s energetic, enthusiastic, and warm.

 - Orange in marketing.
 Orange supports a greater range of tones and values than red, while still standing out in a wide range of settings.
 For that reason, it is very popular in website design and print advertisements, where it draws attention while working well with both warm and cool colours.

 - Orange in interior design.
 In retail stores, studies show that orange is associated with cheapness and low quality, unless balanced with soft lighting: with soft lighting, an orange interior creates the highest level of perceived price fairness of any retail interior colour scheme.
 However, in office environments, workers were least likely to want to work in an orange or purple office, with a greater effect on mood and performance the greater the colour saturation of the environment.

 The Meaning of Green

 - Green for students.
-The colour green improves reading ability, and laying a transparent green film over a book improves reading speed and comprehension.
+Green improves reading ability and laying a transparent green film over a book improves reading speed and comprehension.

 - Green in interiors.
 Green is used in décor for its calming effect, because it evokes feelings of refreshment and security.
 Green is a versatile colour that can be attractive in a wide range of tones and saturations, and is frequently used in healthcare settings to put patients at ease.